MBrekhof/duetGPT/README.md

-Uses Claudia (https://github.com/Cysharp/Claudia?tab=readme-ov-file) and is based on a Blazor start project from DevExpress
+Uses Anthropic SDK (https://github.com/tghamm/Anthropic.SDK) and is based on a Blazor start project from DevExpress, Microsoft Identity management and Postgresql